My Account

 Why should you write a headline for your CV?

-1. It immediately grabs the recruiters’ attention
+1. It captures the recruiter's attention right away

 Catching the hiring manager's attention is crucial, as, on average, a recruiter spends just 7 seconds looking at a CV.